 ADVENTURE-BASED THERAPY — Our students have regular opportunities to experience fun and challenging outdoor trips and activities.
 Students enjoy camping, backpacking, rappelling, canoeing, and hiking, climbing and cave exploration.
 Boys are challenged physically and learn the importance of responsibility, goals and perseverance.

 Academics mean a great deal to us at Teen Challenge Adventure Ranch, because we feel education is critical for future success.
-Within our accredited private Christian school, students study on courses led by certified teachers, with individual tutoring available to aid those who are struggling.
+Within our private Christian school with fully accredited classes, students study on courses led by certified teachers, with individual tutoring available to aid those who are struggling.

 Parents from across the country, including Indiana,select Teen Challenge Adventure Ranch for their sons.